inversify/InversifyJS/wiki/container_api.md

 let weapons = await container.getAllAsync<Weapon>("Weapon");  // returns Promise<Weapon[]>
 ```

-## container.getAllNamed<T>(serviceIdentifier: interfaces.ServiceIdentifier<T>, named: string | number | symbol): T[]
+## container.getAllNamed\<T>(serviceIdentifier: interfaces.ServiceIdentifier\<T>, named: string | number | symbol): T[]

 Resolves all the dependencies by its runtime identifier that matches the given named constraint.
-All the binding must be syncronously resolved, otherwise an error is thrown:
+All the binding must be synchronously resolved, otherwise an error is thrown:

 ```ts
 let container = new Container();